OpenIndiana/website/src/content/announcements/openindiana-hipster-2023-04-announcement.md

 ---
 title: "Release of 2023.04"
 description: "It is my great pleasure to announce the Release of OpenIndiana 2023.04.
-If you want to know what all has changed in the almost 2000 Commits since last release click here."
+If you want to know what all has changed in the almost 2000 Commits since last release, click here."
 pubDate: "2023-04-21"
 ---

 # Release of 2023.04
 It is my great pleasure to announce the Release of the 2023.04 Snapshot of OpenIndiana Hipster.
 This Release marks the most active release since it's inception by commits and maintainers.
-While we had a great number of contributors over the years it has been a long time since we had a stable maintainership.
-This Release has been made possible through the hard work of these people and I would like to use the time to Thank them in this announcement.
+While we had a great number of contributors over the years, it has been a long time since we had a stable maintainership.
+This Release has been made possible through the hard work of these people and I would like to use the time to thank them in this announcement.
 It is a great pleasure to work with you all.
-Also a thank you to the community that keeps supporting this projects.
+Also, a thank you to the community that keeps supporting this project.

 This Release supports both x86 and SPARC.
-Arm is being worked on but there is no need for a OpenIndiana Release for it as of yet.
+Arm is being worked on, but there is no need for a OpenIndiana Release for it yet.

 All Release notes are generated using `git-cliff` and some manual markings and adaptations.